 EXLAW 241, 62 L.C.R.
 222 (B.C.E.C.B.)

 Claim for compensation based alternatively on de facto expropriation or injurious affection without taking - municipality had designated portion of claimant's land for future highway but took no steps to acquire it - application dismissed

 Rodenbush v.
 North Cowichan (District)

-Application to quash a bylaw - zoning bylaw applied only to the petitioner's property and it effectively prevented the only use which could be made of the property - bylaw quashed
+Application to quash a bylaw - zoning bylaw applied only to the petitioner's property effectively preventing the only use which could be made of the property - bylaw quashed

 Service Corporation International (Canada) Inc. v.
 Burnaby (City)

-Application to quash a bylaw - municipality had adopted a bylaw establishing setbacks and tree cutting restrictions on the petitioner's cemetary properties - application dismissed, however the court found that the petitioner's use was grandfathered because it was established before the bylaws came into effect.
+Application to quash a bylaw - municipality had adopted a bylaw establishing setbacks and tree cutting restrictions on the petitioner's cemetary properties - application dismissed but the court found that the petitioner's use was grandfathered because it was established before the bylaws came into effect.